Location: Nigeria’s northern and Kano regions

 Camco involvement: Origination, finance

-Tens of thousands of schoolchildren will be able to study at night for the first time thanks to a REPP-supported solar home system (SHS) venture which is set to deliver safety and comfort to isolated rural communities in northern Nigeria.
+Tens of thousands of schoolchildren will soon no longer have to rely on harmful kerosene lamps or expensive battery-powered torches to study at night, thanks to an ongoing REPP-supported solar home system (SHS) venture delivering clean energy to isolated rural communities in northern Nigeria.

-Pan Africa Solar’s CEO, Marcus Heal, said the company is extremely pleased with the early successes that have been achieved through rolling out the British technology in a challenging environment.
+PAS Solar’s CEO, Marcus Heal, said the company was extremely pleased with the early successes that have been achieved through rolling out the British technology in a challenging environment.

-“The benefit that our customers will gain from the service is transformational and we are proud to be building this business with the support of REPP,” he added.
+He added: “The benefit that our customers will gain from the service is transformational and we are proud to be building this business with the support of REPP and other co-investors.”

-The project is also expected to provide several hundred permanent local jobs thanks to the service business model, whereby the installation is maintained as long as the customers pay the affordable monthly rental payment.
+The project has already created nearly 30 local jobs and this is expected to increase to nearly 300 thanks to its service business model, whereby the installation is maintained as long as the customers pay the affordable monthly rental payment.